valgeirb/vue3-popper/docs/guide/what-is-vue-popper.md

 # What is Vue Popper

-`Popper` is a wrapper component for displaying popovers.
+`Popper` is a Vue 3 component for displaying popovers.
 It's written in Vue 3 and uses the latest version of [PopperJS](https://popper.js.org/)

 ## Features